ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 | Selling                | 1.20       | 0.90          | 2.10       |
 | Total cost             | \$6.30     | \$18.35       | \$24.65    |

+### Variable costing overview:

+- _Motivation:_ Solve some of the problems with full absorbtion costsing.
+- Problem 1: Death Spiral (effective)
+- Problem 2: Incentive to overproduce (helps, but doesn't solve)

+### Variable costing overview:

+- All fixed costs hit income in the year that they are incurred.
+- Fixed costs do not get absorbed into inventory.

 ### Q1:
 What is Aspen View's ending inventory value of Peak 32 sunglasses?